SalesLoft/enginf_exercise/README.md

 ## CI and Deployment

 You may use any CI system you like, as long as it works with Docker.
-We use [Codeship](http://codeship.com/) at SalesLoft, but it is not required.
+We use Github Actions at SalesLoft, but it is not required.

 For deployment, we use Kubernetes, so the app will need to run within a Docker container and you can re-use the container from the tests.
 We don't need to have the container image available publicly, just this repository.